dreamstreamerr/dreamstreamerr/README.md

 ## About Me

-I’m a Computer Engineering student from Golestan, Iran, with a passion for web development and software engineering.
+Hey there!
+I’m a Computer Engineering student from Golestan, Iran, and I’ve got a real passion for web development and software engineering.
-I specialize in Python and Django, and I have hands-on experience with HTML, CSS, and basic JavaScript.
-I’m also familiar with version control systems like Git and GitHub, and I’ve worked on deploying Django projects on Linux systems such as Debian.
+I mainly work with Python and Django, but I’ve also got hands-on experience with HTML, CSS, and a bit of JavaScript.
+I’ve deployed Django projects on Linux systems like Debian.

+Right now, I’m working on leveling up my backend development skills and building projects that push me to grow and learn more.
+I’m also diving into the world of machine learning and exploring its possibilities.

 Currently, I’m enhancing my skills in backend development and building meaningful projects that challenge me to grow.